Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Conclusion

-For systems with explicit regulatory interactions, i.e., those which explicitly model transcription factor binding interactions leading to auto-regulation or cross-regulation, analytical progress is possible for general GRNs using the PDMP approach; the special case of auto-regulation is also analytically tractable using the chemical master equation approach.
-All approaches show that in the limit of protein abundance, besides the scaling of the synthesis or burst sizes as discussed above, there is an additional scaling of the transcription factor binding rates.
-Specifically, for a protein-promoter binding reaction of the type
+For systems with explicit regulatory interactions, i.e., those that explicitly model transcription factor binding interactions leading to auto-regulation or cross-regulation, there is currently no work in the literature which addresses how their observed dynamics is impacted by imperfect molecular capture.
+Here, we have shown that considerable analytical progress is possible for general GRNs using the PDMP approach; the special case of auto-regulation is also analytically tractable using the chemical master equation approach.
+All approaches show that in the limit of sufficiently high protein abundance, besides the scaling of the synthesis or burst sizes as discussed above, there is an additional scaling of the transcription factor binding rates.
+Specifically, for a protein--promoter binding reaction of the form